chrispy-snps/DITA-mini-toc-element/README.md

 ## Introduction

-This plugin allows you to place a mini-toc anywhere in your content, with optional introductory text.
+This plugin allows you to place a mini-TOC anywhere in your content, with optional introductory text.
 The mini-TOC is inserted during the preprocessing stage, so it works for all output formats (including normalized DITA).

 ## Getting Started